pymc-devs/pymc-examples/myst_nbs/splines/spline.myst.md

 Instead, the parameters of the model are expected to vary over $x$.
 There are multiple ways to handle this situation, one of which is to fit a *spline*.
 The spline is effectively multiple individual lines, each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.
-Below is an exmaple of how to fit a spline using the Bayesian framework [PyMC3](https://docs.pymc.io).

-Below is a full working example of how to fit a spline using the probabilitic programming language PyMC3.
+Below is a full working example of how to fit a spline using PyMC.
 The data and model are taken from [*Statistical Rethinking* 2e](https://xcelab.net/rm/statistical-rethinking/) by [Richard McElreath's](https://xcelab.net/rm/) {cite:p}`mcelreath2018statistical`.
-As the book uses [Stan](https://mc-stan.org) (another advanced probabilitistic programming language), the modeling code is primarily taken from the [GitHub repository of the PyMC3 implementation of *Statistical Rethinking*](https://github.com/pymc-devs/resources/blob/master/Rethinking_2/Chp_04.ipynb).
-My contributions are primarily of explanation and additional analyses of the data and results.

-**Note that this is not a comprehensive review of splines – I primarily focus on the implementation in PyMC3.**
-For more information on this method of non-linear modeling, I suggesting beginning with chapter 7.4 "Regression Splines" of *An Introduction to Statistical Learning* {cite:p}`james2021statisticallearning`.
+For more information on this method of non-linear modeling, I suggesting beginning with [chapter 5 of Bayesian Modeling and Computation in Python](https://bayesiancomputationbook.com/markdown/chp_05.html) {cite:p}`martin2021bayesian`.

-+++

-## Setup

-For this example, I employ the standard data science and Bayesian data analysis packages.
-In addition, the ['patsy'](https://patsy.readthedocs.io/en/latest/) library is used to generate the basis for the spline (more on that below).

 ```{code-cell} ipython3
 from pathlib import Path